Bandwidth/ap-docs/bxml/bxmlOverview.md

 * You have a way to recieve way to recieve webhooks.
 * You have downloaded [Postman](https://www.getpostman.com) or have another way to make Post requests to the API.
 * You have your [Voice and Messaging API](https://app.bandwidth.com) {userId}, {apiToken}, {apiSecret}.
-Form mor information about finding your credentials, visit the [Get Started](https://dev.bandwidth.com/get-started.html) guide under Set -> Setup Environment Variables.
+For more information about finding your credentials, visit the [Getting Started Setup Guide](https://dev.bandwidth.com/getStartedSetupGuide.html) under "Step 3.
+Get Your Bandwidth API User ID, Token, and Secret".
 * You have a [Bandwidth phone number](https://dev.bandwidth.com/howto/phonenumbers.html).

 ## About BXML